Surfing-Chef/sc-boilerplate/README.md

 - [ ] Update **INSTALL** and **USAGE**

 ## CHANGELOG ##
 - added Underscores generated theme to use a base.
-The repo will eventually be a template to drop a custom Underscores theme into, not a ready made underscores template.
+The repo will eventually be a template to drop a custom Underscores theme into, not a ready made Underscores template.